This post contains affiliate links - using these links does not cost you anything but does wonders for us. Thank you for supporting Fairy Good Mommy!

-On average, a male baby can use a standard mini crib (38 inches (96.5 cm) long) until they are around 9 months old, and a female baby can use a mini crib until they are around 10 months old.
-This is based on WHO (World Health Organisation) statistics for average baby (50th percentile) lengths, and allowing 10 inches (25.4 cm) of height clearance.
+On average, a male baby can use a standard mini crib (38 inches / 96.5 cm long) until they are around 10 months old, and a female baby can use a mini crib until they are around 11 months old, but also check any manufacturer stated weight limits.
+This is based on WHO (World Health Organisation) statistics for average baby (50th percentile) lengths, and allowing 9 inches (22.8 cm) of height clearance to allow baby to move comfortably during sleep.

 |Age||50th percentile length for male babies||50th percentile length for female babies|